bushesarebetter/KSI-emergence-detection/docs/OUTREACH.md

 >
 > Two questions.
 Is a predictive complement to the high-injury network something your
 > member cities would actually use, or does acting before a crash create political
 > problems I'm not seeing?
-And would you be open to connecting me with a city willing
+And would you be open to connecting us with a city willing
-> to let me test the method on their data?
+> to let us test the method on their data?
 More cities is the clearest path past the
-> small-sample limits on what I can currently claim.
+> small-sample limits on what we can currently claim.
 >
 > Thank you,
 > [YOUR NAME]